-П III-Special EducationPracticals (PAPERS XII-XIV (A&B)) Max.
-Mai Training in Mental Retardation(Assessment and IEP) Marks : 100 Objectives: On completion of these practicals, the trainee shall: • Conduct special educational assessment for students with mental retardation including collection of background, information, plan and implement I.E.P. using appropriate T.L.M. • Co-ordinate with other professionals for intervention as required and prepare a report.
-Procedure: The trainee is expected to develop under supervision I.E.P. for 2 students ofvarying gender levels/degrees of mental retardation, implement and report.
+PART PART III-Special Education Practicals (PAPERS XII-XIV (A&B) Max.
+Marks : 300 XII Training in Mental Retardation (Assessment and IEP) Marks : 100 Objectives: On completion of these practicals, the trainee shall: Conduct special educational assessment for students with mental retardation including collection of background, information, plan and implement I.E.P. using appropriate T.L.M.
+Co-ordinate with other professionals for intervention as required and prepare a report.
+Procedure: The trainee is expected to develop under supervision I.E.P. for 2 students of varying gender levels/degrees of mental retardation, implement and report.
 Unit 1 : Collect background information including family background, birth and development History, School History and any other significant information from parents.
 Unit 2 : Relate other report, if any, such as that of Psychologist, Therapist and Medical professionals for planning.

-Unit 3 : Choose the suitable educational assessment tool and conduct current level of pages ment. conduct current level of assessment.
-Unit 4 : Select primary goals and specific objective for teaching Unit 5 : Plan and implement IEP for a specific duration, evaluation and report.
-Note: The master is expected to seek permission for doing I.E.P. from the parents of thecases and only on consent from the parents should be introduced to the special educator trainee.
-List of materials for special educational assessment which the special educator traineemay use shall include: Upanayan Scale (Early Intervention) Portage Checklist (Pre-School) Functional Assessment Checklist (School) • B.A.S.I.C M.R.
+• Unit 3 : Choose the suitable educational assessment tool and conduct current level of assessment. • Unit 4 : Select primary goals and specific objective for teaching Unit 5 : Plan and implement IEP for a specific duration, evaluation and report.
+Note: The master is expected to seek permission for doing I.E.P. from the parents of the cases and only on consent from the parents should be introduced to the special educator trainee.
+List of materials for special educational assessment which the special educator trainee may use shall include: • Upanayan Scale (Early Intervention) Portage Checklist (Pre-School) Functional Assessment Checklist (School) • B.A.S.I.C M.R.
 (School) 60 hours of instructions and activity will be devoted for each case of IEP.
-The cases can be undertaken simultaneously as indicated in the
+The cases can be undertaken simultaneously as indicated in the paper.